Irshad-dahsri/Sentiment-Analysis/README.md

 # Sentiment Analysis using NLTK and RNN on Amazon Reviews Dataset
 This is a sentiment analysis project that utilizes the Natural Language Toolkit (NLTK) and a Recurrent Neural Network (RNN) to classify the sentiment of Amazon reviews dataset.
-The dataset contains reviews from various categories such as books, electronics, etc.
+The dataset contains reviews from various categories such as books, electronics, etc.The link to the dataset https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews

 Getting Started
 Install the necessary packages by running the following command: